dotnet/csharplang/proposals/init.md

 the following actions in addition to what a normal `set` accessor can do:

 1. Call other `init` accessors available through `this` or `base`
-1. Assign `readonly` fields declared on the same type
+1. Assign `readonly` fields declared on the same type through `this`

 ```cs
 class Complex